koenjdejong/koenjdejong/README.md

 # Hello there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" height="30px" />

 My name is __Koen de Jong__ and I am currently studying Technical Computer Science at the University of Twente.
-On my Github, you will usually find personal and university related repositories.
+On my Github, you will find personal and university related repositories.

 ## Contact